+Think you know your manhattans from your martinis, and your pisco sours from your pina coladas?
+There’s no harm in checking just to make sure.
 With as many quality bars, restaurants and clubs as we have in Manchester, it comes as little surprise that we’re a city known for appreciating a well-crafted drink.
-From twists on the classics to creative concoctions crafted with ingredients sourced from across the globe, Manchester's cocktail bars are proving themselves some of the best in the business.
-We've put together our pick of the best, so if you know your manhattans and martinis from your pina coladas and pisco sours, take a peek and partake in a tipple or two.
+From twists on the classics to creative concoctions crafted with ingredients sourced from across the globe, these cocktail bars in Manchester have proved themselves some of the country’s best.
+Here’s our pick of the lot – take a peek and order a tipple of two.

-Veiled by neon lights and a misleading pawn shop façade that keeps it hidden, Dusk Til Pawn packs a powerful punch for such an unassuming spot.
-It’s got the brooding aesthetic of a New York speakeasy, with industrial stools, corrugated metal, a totally free jukebox serving up a heady mix of Prince and Eurythmics, and plenty of dark, moody wooden furniture.
+Veiled by neon lights and a misleading pawn shop façade, Dusk Til Pawn packs a powerful punch.
+It’s got the brooding aesthetic of a New York speakeasy, with industrial stools, corrugated metal, a totally free jukebox serving up a heady mix of Prince and Eurythmics, and plenty of moody wooden furniture.

-Honing in on ribs, rum, beer and bourbon, Cane & Grain’s offering is specialised but not too narrow.
-Instead, it combines four good things into three floors of something great.
-Each level takes on an entirely different persona, with the ground floor ‘Rib Joint and Tap Room’ a nod to the building’s former life as a skateboard shop, and acting as the primary, laid-back boozer for the masses.
+Homing in on ribs, rum, beer and bourbon, Cane & Grain’s offering is specialised but not too narrow.
+Each of its three floors assumes an entirely different persona, with the ground floor ‘Rib Joint and Tap Room’ a nod to the building’s former life as a skateboard shop, and acting as the primary, laid-back boozer for the masses.

-Filling its exposed brick shell with beautiful tan leather stools and classic copper barware, the interior of Pen and Pencil is slick, inviting and made only better by a set of sociable benches at the heart of the main room.
-Along with a strong bar team serving up twisted classics and house specials, you’ll find breakfast staples and, in the evening, plenty of classic American staples that nod towards the show that inspired the bar.
+Its exposed-brick shell filled with beautiful tan leather stools and classic copper barware, the interior of the Pen and Pencil is slick, inviting and made only better by a set of sociable benches in the middle of the main room.
+Along with an impressive bar team serving up twists on classics and house specials, you’ll find breakfast staples and, in the evening, plenty of American mixes that nod towards the show that inspired the bar.

-Serving up ‘tonics and treats’ that play on the venue’s moniker, Elixir is a sanctuary within the inner city area.
-Try the Totally Herbaceous, featuring the green fairy herself, little miss Absinthe, or the Window of Windsor, a twist on a White Lady with gin, triple sec, egg white, lemon juice and fino sherry finished off with ‘caged truffle and intensifying atomisers’.
+Serving up ‘tonics and treats’ that play on the venue’s moniker, Elixir is a sanctuary within the city centre.
+Try the Totally Herbaceous, featuring the green fairy herself, little miss Absinthe, or the Window of Windsor, a twist on a White Lady with gin, triple sec, egg white, lemon juice and fino sherry, finished off with ‘caged truffle and intensifying atomisers’.

-With a sumptuous sky bar and tasting menu by ambitious executive chef, Aiden Byrne, Manchester House celebrates the city’s inimitable sense of style with aplomb.
-As the flagship restaurant and bar of Manchester’s most prolific and showy restaurant group, Living Ventures, no expense has been spared on the sleek industrial-chic design – or on the multi-million pound state of the art kitchens.
+With a sumptuous sky bar and tasting menu by ambitious executive chef, Aiden Byrne, Manchester House celebrates the city’s inimitable sense of style.
+As the flagship restaurant and bar of Manchester’s most prolific and showy restaurant group, Living Ventures, no expense has been spared on the sleek industrial-chic design – or on the multi-million-pound state-of-the-art kitchens.